+When the plant gets close to the total tons that the operator has asked for an alarm will sound.
+The operator has a short time to either switch mixes, increase the tons asked for or make a hot stop.
+If the operator does nothing the plant computer will start a normal shut down.
 When shutting down the mixing operation the plant computer stops the cold feed bins first.
 Material that is in process is allowed to proceed down the weigh belt.
 When the weigh belt senses that all material has cleared the belt a timer starts counting down to shut off the asphalt cement.
 This timer allows all of the aggregate to clear the drying drum and enter the mixer.
 The asphalt cement is timed for each mix designs so that the last of the aggregate and the asphalt cement meet at the mixing drum together.